jimmywong2003/nrf5-bond-with-2nd-central-example/README.md

 The project may need modifications to work with later versions or other boards.

 To compile it, clone the repository in the /nRF5_SDK_14.2.0/examples/ directory.

+All the details can be found at [link](https://jimmywongbluetooth.wordpress.com/2019/04/05/how-to-bond-with-another-host-b-central-during-device-is-connecting-to-bonded-host-a/).